Thursday, July 31, 2025

 [2] Riaud X. "Abraham Lincoln (1809-1865) and his teeth".
 Journal of Dental Health Oral Disorders Therapy - 2018;9(1): pp. 30-31.

 In moments of political and economic uncertainty, history offers not just lessons, but warnings.
-Few understood the fragility of democracy better than Abraham Lincoln, who guided the nation through its most perilous hour - a Civil War.
+Few understood the fragility of democracy better than Abraham Lincoln, who guided the nation through its most perilous hour - a civil war.
 His words, spoken over a century and a half ago, remain astonishingly relevant today, reminding us that democracy is a constant responsibility—not a guarantee.

 Lincoln’s Timeless Warnings and Principles